ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/background.md

   are in a particular ASN.
 Similarly, for country codes, a uCDN should only consider the dCDN a candidate if it covers the country of the request routing source.
 The CDNI specifications do not define how a given uCDN determines the country of the request routing source.
-Multiple footprint constraints are additive, i.e., the advertisement of different types of footprint narrows the dCDN candidacy cumulatively.
+Different types of footprint constraints can be combined together to narrow the dCDN candidacy, i.e., the uCDN should consider the dCDN a candidate only if the request routing source satisfies all the types of footprint constraints in the advertisement.
 * Given that a large part of Footprint and Capabilities Advertisement may actually happen in contractual agreements, the semantics of CDNI Footprint and Capabilities advertisement refers to answering the following question: what